Page images

 No. XXXI.

-PART VIII.—The Age of Enclosures.
+PART VIII.- The Age of Enclosures.

-slaves and no money is better off than a lord with broad lands and no labourers.
+WHAT will become of the landlords?
+A king with many slaves and no money is better off than a lord with broad lands and no labourers.
 The landlords have paid the wages demanded by their ploughmen, and have been fined for exceeding the rates allowed by Parliament; they have dressed their ploughmen in silver lace to make them pass for footmen, and have been checked again by the Legislature.
 A landlord in the thirteenth century might command two hundred ploughmen or reapers; if a landlord in the fifteenth century could collect so many, he could not find superintendence for them; the reeve and the beadle used to be overseers of the lord's ploughmen and reapers, but a tenant in the fifteenth century would not take a reeveship or a beadlery.
 The lords were thenceforth obliged either to let their demesnes, or to work them with the least possible labour, and they soon found it convenient to turn their corn-fields into pastures-to raise cattle instead of corn.

 VOL XVI.-NO. XXXI: